smhack/Ticket/README.md

 == Credit ==

 We have implemented the PHP QR Code library which is located here: http://phpqrcode.sourceforge.net/.
 Using this library allows us to generate our QR codes that we send out.

+We have also implemented the Portable PHP password hashing framework for the backend. http://www.openwall.com/phpass/